knlrvr/markdown-blog/README.md

 3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser

 ## Notes
-> Optionally, when cloning the project, you can remove all files from `posts` and replace them with your own!
+> Optionally, when cloning the project, you can remove all files from `pages/posts` and replace them with your own!